rivol/BetterThanLife/README.md

 Windows binaries are available in addition to source code.
 To play, download the zip file from the [release page](../../releases/latest), then unzip it and run `BetterThanLife_DirectToRift.exe` with your Oculus Rift connected.

+While playing, you can press R or Return to reset the camera's position.

 Screenshots
 -----------